Updated on 6th January, 2023 by Martin Astley

 Using a plunger to remove a clog from a pipe

-Then push the plunger down smoothly but firmly several times.
-If your drainage seems to have improved, keep on plunging, but if you appear to be unsuccessful, then try another method.
+Then push the plunger down several times, smoothly but firmly.
+If your drainage seems to have improved, keep on plunging; if it appears to be unsuccessful, try another method.
 Continually plunging can create a huge amount of pressure within your plumbing and drainage system, potentially leading to burst pipes or loose plumbing joints.

 Using a drain rod or ‘snake’

 Drain rods, otherwise known as drain snakes or plumbing snakes, are available from most hardware and home improvement stores.
 Put the snake down the drain, holding firmly to one end of it and rotating as you push it down.
 You may be able to feel it poking through the clog and breaking up the blockage.